airbnb/okreplay/readme.md

 2. `betamax.pem` is included in the `betamax-core.jar`, but it's probably best to pull it from GitHub.
 3. `betamax.pem` shouldn't have a need to change for the foreseeable future, so this installation should last for the life of the tests.

+**Files to Ignore:**

+Betamax generates files with the following extensions that should not be committed to source control:

+- *.csr
+- *.cert
+- *.jks

 **Continuous Integration Considerations:**

 For [Docker](https://www.docker.com) users, please use the JDK images hosted on [Docker Hub](https://hub.docker.com/r/betamax/betamax/); they have the Betamax CA installed and ready to go.